Velir/dbt-ga4/README.md

 - Incremental loading of GA4 data into your staging tables
 - Session and User dimensional models
 - Easy access to query parameters such as GCLID and UTM params
-- Support for custom event parameters
+- Support for custom event parameters & custom user properties

 # Models